Fgazzelloni/Data_cleaning_project/README.md

 The project includes a R script called run_analysis.R which contains:

-- merges of the train and the test sets to create one data set
+- merges of the training and the test sets to create one data set
 - extraction of the descriptive statistics (mean and standard deviation) for each measurement
 - description of the activities in the data set
 - data labels with descriptive variable names